chariotsolutions/aws-examples/cloudtrail_to_elasticsearch/README.md

     ...
 ```

-There are a few things to notice: first, the `instancesSet`, `items`, and `placement`
+There are a few things to notice: first, the `instancesSet`, `items`, and `placement` keys have
-keys have disappeared entirely, as they weren't leaf keys.
-Second is that each sub-key
+disappeared entirely, as they weren't leaf keys.
+Second is that each sub-key references an
-references an array of values.
-In addition, all of those values are strings, even if
-the source value is a number.
+array of values.
+Lastly, all of those values are strings, even if the source value was a
+number (unfortunately, Elasticsearch sometimes tries to be smart about parsing strings,
+which causes an occasional field conflict; see [below](#elasticsearch-index-creation)).

 In my opinion, this transformation is easier to use than one that attempts to maintain
 the hierarchical structure: if I need to find the `RunInstances` event that created an